Previous Post: Day 3 – Bustard Islands Camp To Eagle Nest Point

 Until recently it was thought that Paul Kane’s painting “French River Rapids” depicted this very spot, turning the sketch he did at the scene in May of 1846 into a painting some years later after his return to Toronto.

 As I sat there on the rock I looked for the rock face on the other side of the river.
-Not there!
-You might just assume that Kane just took a bit of artistic license to heighten the drama of the scene. at Petite Faucille.
+It wasn’t there!
+You might just assume that Kane just took a bit of artistic license to heighten the drama of the scene at Petite Faucille.

 I have since learned that there is a better explanation, one that was not found until 2006 when Ken Lister set off with his canoe and Kane’s journal and a collection of Kane’s sketches.
 It turns out that Kane never came down the French River into Georgian Bay so he would not have had a sketch of any of the rapids!